Daniel Accurately Predicted Antiochus IV Epiphanes

 “It grew until it reached the host of the heavens, and it threw some of the starry host down to the earth and trampled on them”—Daniel 8:10 NIV

-During the last few years of Antiochus’ reign (168-164 BCE), he made a concerted effort to destroy the Jewish faith.
+During the last few years of the reign of Antiochus IV Epiphanes (168-164 BCE), he made a concerted effort to destroy the Jewish faith, as Daniel accurately predicted .

 “It set itself up to be as great as the commander of the army of the LORD; it took away the daily sacrifice of the LORD, and his sanctuary was thrown down.
 Because of the rebellion, the LORD’S people and the daily sacrifice were given over to it.
 It prospered in everything it did, and truth was thrown to the ground”—Daniel 8:11,12 NIV

 Antiochus extended his power over Israel (“the Beautiful Land”, v.
-9), and suppressed the worship of godly believers (“the host of heaven”, v.
+9), just as Daniel predicted, and suppressed the worship of godly believers (“the host of heaven”, v.
 10) there (1 Maccabees 1:45), many of whom died for their faith.
-As predicted, Daniel’s prophecy accurately foretold that “truth was thrown to the ground,” when Antiochus IV tried to eradicate all aspects of the worship of Yahweh by his chosen people, the Jews.
+Exactly as Daniel predicted, under the reign of Antiochus IV Epiphanes, “truth was thrown to the ground,” when Antiochus IV tried to eradicate all aspects of the worship of Yahweh by his chosen people, the Jews.
 He even set himself up as the equal to “the commander of of the army of the LORD” (v.
 11), by blaspheming Yahweh and commanding idolatrous worship of himself, and ordered the daily sacrifices at Yahweh’s Temple in Jerusalem stopped.
 Antiochus sacrificed a pig on the altar at Yahweh’s temple, rededicating it to Zeus (2 Maccabees 6:1-6).

 “Then I heard a holy one speaking, and another holy one said to him, ‘How long will it take for the vision to be fulfilled–the vision concerning the daily sacrifice, the rebellion that causes desolation, the surrender of the sanctuary and the trampling underfoot of the the LORD’S people?’.
 He said to me, ‘It will take 2,300 evenings and mornings, then the sanctuary will be reconsecrated”—Daniel 8:13,14 NIV